 You may also have chills, fever, and just feel bad all over.

 Your doctor can find out if you have elephantiasis by giving you a physical exam.
-She will ask about your medical history, and whether you’ve traveled to a place where you were more likely to have gotten elephantiasis.
+They will ask about your medical history, and whether you’ve traveled to a place where you were more likely to have gotten elephantiasis.

 There are medicines to treat elephantiasis.
 Your doctor may give you one called diethylcarbamazine (DEC).
 You’ll take it once a year.
 It will kill the microscopic worms in your bloodstream.